CruGlobal/aem-scraper/README.md

 Amazon Comprehend to train a model using custom classification.

 `java -jar aem-scraper-3.0-SNAPSHOT-jar-with-dependencies.jar <url to top level json> <s3 bucket name>
-<path to s3 file (not including the file name)> <file or bytes>`
+<path to s3 file (not including the file name)> <csvfile|jsonfile|bytes>`

-Above, specify `file` if you want the program to generate a csv file on your local machine, otherwise specify `bytes`.
+Above, specify `csvfile` if you want the program to generate a csv file on your local machine, or 'jsonfile' if you want the generated file json formatted; otherwise specify `bytes`.

-If you have previously generated a csv file and placed it into `./data.csv`, then you can run the program with the flag `-DonlySendToS3=true`.
+If you have previously generated a csv or json file and placed it into `./data.csv` or `./data.json` respectively, then you can run the program with the flag `-DonlySendToS3=true`.

-If you want to test what will be inserted into the CSV file without sending it to S3, pass in the flag `-DonlyBuildCSV=true` when running the program.
+If you want to test what will be inserted into the output file without sending it to S3, pass in the flag `-DonlyBuildOutput=true` when running the program.

 If you want to set a log file instead of logging to the console, you can pass in the flag `-Dorg.slf4j.simpleLogger.logFile={path/to/file}`.

 ##### Example:
 `java -jar aem-scraper-3.0-SNAPSHOT-jar-with-dependencies.jar http://localhost:4503/api/content/site/us/en.json
- my-bucket /first/second/folder file -DonlySendToS3=false -DonlyBuildCSV=false
+ my-bucket /first/second/folder jsonfile -DonlySendToS3=false -DonlyBuildOutput=false
  -Dorg.slf4j.simpleLogger.logFile=./output.log -DrunMode=S3`

 #### cloudsearch